bajamircea/bajamircea.github.io/_posts/2019-11-05-cpp11-volatile.markdown

 # Conclusion

-The understanding and meaning of the `volatile` keyword evolved and changed over time.
+The understanding and meaning of the `volatile` keyword evolved and changed over time, which might even end up having it deprecated.
 This article is a just a brief introduction, for the precise meaning, limits and guarantees in a specific programming language and dialect/version/vendor check the official documentation of the language.

 # References